EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Related Work

 \subsection{3D Representations for Deformable and Articulated Object Manipulation}

-The problem of 3D manipulation of deformable and articulated objects has been studied by a number of prior works, including FlingBot \cite{ha2022flingbot}, GarmentNets \cite{chi2021garmentnets}, FabricFlowNet \cite{weng2022fabricflownet}, and ACID \cite{shen2022acid}.
+The problem of 3D manipulation of deformable and articulated objects has been studied by several prior works, including FlingBot \cite{ha2022flingbot}, GarmentNets \cite{chi2021garmentnets}, FabricFlowNet \cite{weng2022fabricflownet}, and ACID \cite{shen2022acid}.
 However, these works often are very focused on specific manipulation problems.
-For example, FlingBot focuses on the task of flinging only, FabricFlowNet is designed for pick-and-place tasks on cloths, and ACID is designed to manipulate volumetric deformable objects.
-We design a framework that is capable of learning a variety of 3D manipulation tasks, including ones that involve deformable and articulated objects.
+For example, FlingBot focuses only on the task of flinging, FabricFlowNet is designed for pick-and-place tasks with cloth, and ACID is designed to manipulate volumetric deformable objects.
+In contrast, we propose a framework capable of learning a variety of 3D manipulation tasks, including ones that involve deformable and articulated objects.